cgradwohl/cdk-workshop/README.md

 specific to each construct.
 For example, the lambda.Function construct accepts properties like runtime, code and handler.
 You can explore the various options using your IDE’s auto-complete or in the online documentation.

+6. Lambda Proxy Integration
+Lambda proxy integration is a lightweight, flexible API Gateway API integration type that allows you to integrate an API method – or an entire API – with a Lambda function.
+The Lambda function can be written in any language that Lambda supports.
+Because it's a proxy integration, you can change the Lambda function implementation at any time without needing to redeploy your API.